 In order to know your audience, your competition, and your market, you can’t just guess which keywords will best benefit you.
 You need to do research and both before you build your site and afterward, as well, to see how well your keywords are serving your SEO.

-Is Keyword Research Still Relevant?
+Is Keyword Research Still Relevant in 2021?

 Knowing how important the right keywords are to your SEO success tells you that yes, keyword research is still important.
 However, keyword research doesn’t look the same way it did at the inception of Google.